asciinema/asciinema/README.md

 command (process) that is recorded can be specified with `-c` option (see below), and defaults to `$SHELL` which is what you want in most cases.

-You can temporarily pause recording of terminal by pressing <kbd>Ctrl+\</kbd>.
+You can temporarily pause the capture of your terminal by pressing
-This is useful when you want to execute some commands during the recording session that should not be captured (e.g. pasting secrets).
-Resume by pressing
+<kbd>Ctrl+\</kbd>.
+This is useful when you want to execute some commands during
-<kbd>Ctrl+\</kbd> again.
-When pausing desktop notification is displayed so
-you're sure the sensitive output is not captured in the recording.
+the recording session that should not be captured (e.g. pasting secrets).
+Resume by pressing <kbd>Ctrl+\</kbd> again.
+When pausing desktop notification is displayed so you're sure the sensitive output won't be captured in the recording.

 Recording finishes when you exit the shell (hit <kbd>Ctrl+D</kbd> or type `exit`).
 If the recorded process is not a shell then recording finishes when